TeselaGen/teselagen-manual/chp/chp9/chp9_1.md

 #### BioBrick compatible assembly:

-If the resulting construct is desired to be BioBrick compatible, then it is necessary to identify remove any undesired BioBrick sites, by  generating (silent) point mutations to disrupt these sites.
+If the resulting construct is desired to be BioBrick compatible, then it is necessary to identify and remove any undesired BioBrick sites, by generating (silent) point mutations to disrupt these sites.